meolar/supertux-wiki/Ideas.md

 Rotatable platforms!
 Like moving platforms, except they can rotate.

 Ability to move platforms without a fixed path.
-Something like: platform.move(x,y,speed).
+Something like: platform.move(x, y, speed).
 An optional turtle-like scripting interface would be good, on the other hand it could be overkill.

 Platforms that detect whether Tux is standing on them and only start moving once Tux is on them.
 And it could even change